 Turkey Tail – Immune support, promote cellular health, support inflammation levels

 While medicinal fungi generally provide broad immune activity, individual species often possess unique immune properties.
-Trametes versicolor, commonly known as Turkey tail, is known to enhance innate and adaptive immune responses.
+Trametes Versicolor, commonly known as Turkey Tail, is known to enhance innate and adaptive immune responses.
 Turkey Tail has been used for centuries for restoring vitality and fortifying the immune system.
 It contains precursors to the proteoglycans polysaccharide peptide (PSP) and Polysaccharide-K (PSK), which has been shown to optimize our immune system to respond to threats faster.

 effects on innate & adaptive immune system

 Turkey Tail appears to enhance the activity of NK cells via activating TLR2 receptors, thus enabling them to defend our bodies from various stressors from the environment.
 It enhances the activity of the adaptive immune system by activating TLR receptors on T-Lymphocyte cells.
 T-lymphocytes are a subtype of white blood cells that directly attack cells infected with viruses, and they also act as regulators of the immune system.
-Activation of the TLRs on the T-Lymphocytes generate more of T-lymphocytes that will help defend our immune system.
+Activation of the TLRs on the T-Lymphocytes generates more T-lymphocytes that will help defend our immune system.

 Also, T-lymphocytes will start to release inflammatory compounds called cytokines.
 These small proteins serve as hormones for the immune system.
 They are produced in response to a threat and represent the communication network for the immune system.
-These cytokines compounds are interleukin-2 (IL-2) and interferon gamma (IFN-gamma).
+These cytokines compounds are interleukin-2 (IL-2) and interferon-gamma (IFN-gamma).
 IL-2 helps hone in the activity of T-lymphocytes and other T-cells, whilst IFN-gamma helps directly fight off pathogens.

-beta-glucans in Turkey tail
+beta-glucans in Turkey Tail

 For the prevention of the whole immune system, and much more, why not try a complex of eleven mushroom extracts designed to provide all the benefits associated with mushroom supplementation in one product.